41st Tank

 the other elements of the 11th Armored Division which had been withdrawn from

+the line.
 There the Battalion remained in reserve until

 February 6th, our first real break of any length.
 In fact we had so much time on our hands that we suddenly found